toasterofbread/KJna/README.md

 # KJna

-A Gradle plugin for Kotlin Multiplatform projects which generates binding code for common-module access to native libraries.
+A Gradle plugin for Kotlin Multiplatform projects which generates binding code for common module access to native libraries.
 Supports Kotlin/Native using the built-in cinterop system and Kotlin/JVM using [Jextract](https://github.com/openjdk/jextract).

 KJna currently supports the following Kotlin platforms:
 - JVM